census-instrumentation/opencensus-website/content/guides/exporters/supported-exporters/Go/ApplicationInsights.md

 ## Viewing your traces
-You must have an Application Insights account to view your data.
+You must have an Azure account to view your data.
 If you don't have one yet, [click here](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-overview) to start.